Setting up Ubiquiti Bullet as a WiFi Base Station

 Don't risk your radio!
 Network continuity should not have to be disrupted every time there's a chance of storm activity.

-The below images show a typical installation when using a LMR400 feeder cable (ignore the hose-clamps, I've just set it up temporarily for the demonstration).
+The images below show a typical installation when using a LMR400 feeder cable (ignore the hose-clamps that are temporarily set it up for the demonstration).

 Now that the hardware has been completely installed, it's time to configure the Bullet to act as a WiFi Access Point.

 Configuration is performed using your web browser, by typing in https://192.168.1.20.